 Emmaüs France is one of the best known social economy networks in Europe.
 The Emmaüs movement was created in 1949, when people opposing social and economic positions decided to join forces and create an original and unique solidarity movement to fight poverty and minimise the effects of exclusion.
 Since 2003, Emmaüs France has organised itself around three main areas: Communities, social action and housing, and professional inclusion within social economy organisations.
 Textiles, furniture and electrical and electronic equipment are the product streams in which Emmaüs operates.
 Linked networks include Emmaüs International and Emmaüs Europe, which also work closely with RREUSE.
 Emmaus members collect some 220.000 tonnes of materials each year.

 Since 1984, Envie, the Federation of social inclusion enterprises, has helped marginalised groups back to work through an economic activity which specialises in the collection, repair and sale (with a one year guarantee) of second-hand electric and electronic appliances.
 The organisation contributes to environmental protection and preservation of resources through the re-use and recycling of WEEE.
-Goods are sold at affordable prices to households in 45 shops around France.
-The Envie concept has been successfully exported to the UK, Germany Belgium and Italy where it has brought its know-how to local organisations.
-Envie collect today 25% of the total WEEE produced in France ie 191.000 tons (125.000 of which are prepared for reuse and/or recycling) and has developed agreements with Eco-Systèmes one of the four WEEE producer responsibility schemes operating in France.
-Envie put back into the market of reused products some 65.000 items per year.
+Goods are sold at affordable prices to households in its network of shops around France.
+The Envie concept has been successfully exported to the UK, Germany, Belgium and Italy where it has brought its know-how to local organisations.
+Today, Envie collects nearly 1/3 of the total WEEE produced in France, and has developed agreements with Ecosystem, one of the WEEE producer responsibility schemes operating in France.
+Envie put back into the market of reused products some 100.000 items per year.

 FairWertung is an association of non-profit collectors of used clothes in Germany.
 The umbrella organization itself does not collect or recycle any used textiles, but it has developed and implemented a binding code of conduct for non-profit clothing collections.
 Those collectors who follow the code of conduct are allowed to advertise their used clothes collections with the name and symbol of it.
 This means that if the laber is shown on a collection or container, the collection is carried out in accordance with the Code of Conduct for non-profit clothing collections.
 For consumers, this is an orientation aid if they want to donate their rejected textiles responsibly and for a good cause.